yiyixuxu/TimeSformer-rolled-attention/README.md

 W[i,j,p,q] = S[i,j,k]* T[k,j,q]
 ```

-note that the classification token did not participate in the time attention layer - it was removed from the input to time attention and added back to its output before passing to the space attention layer.
+note that the classification token did not participate in the time attention layer - it was removed from the input to time attention and later added back before passing to the space attention layer.
 This means it only attends to itself during time attention computation, we use an identity matrix to account for this.
-Since classification did not participate in time attention computation, all the tokens will only be able to attend to classification token from same time dimension, to address this, in TimeSformer implementation, the `cls_token` output is averaged across all frames at end of each time space attention block, so that the `cls_token` at each frame would carry our understanding from other frames, we also need to average its attention to all input tokens when we compute the combined space time attention
+Since classification did not participate in time attention computation, all the tokens will only be able to attend to classification token from same time dimension, to address this, in TimeSformer implementation, the `cls_token` output is averaged across all frames at end of each time space attention block, so that it will be able to carry information from other frames, we also need to average its attention to all input tokens when we compute the combined space time attention

 ## Usage

+Here is a notebook demostrate how to use attention rollout to visualize space time attention learnt from TimeSformer
 [a colab notebook: Visualizing learned space time attention with attention rollout](https://colab.research.google.com/github/yiyixuxu/TimesFormer_rolled_attention/blob/main/visualizing_space_time_attention.ipynb)

 ## Visualizing the learned space time attention